dwightbumgarner/travel-buddy/README.md

     ngrok http http://localhost:8000
     ```

-    Follow the signup instructions if it's your first time using ngrok.
+    Follow the sign up instructions if it's your first time using ngrok.

 4. **Configure the Frontend**